AlaFalaki/compressedBART/README.md

-compressedBART
+compressedBART: A Robust Approach to Fine-tune Pre-trained Transformer-based models for Text Summarization through Latent Space Compression
 ===

 <img src="https://raw.githubusercontent.com/AlaFalaki/compressedBART/main/figures/proposed.png" width="700"/>

-### A Robust Approach to Fine-tune Pre-trained Transformer-based models for Text Summarization through Latent Space Compression

 This repository is the official PyTorch implementation of the mentioned paper that is consists of: